Vishvajeet590/GreedyDB/README.md

 example: “SET key_a Hello EX 10” It will be tokenized  []strings{”SET”, “key_a”, “Hello”, “EX”, “10”}
 - **Syntactic Analysis-** In this phase, the parser looks at the tokens starting from the 0th index i.e. currently “SET” and decides what is the next possible it should get.

 Now let's look at what we will get at the end of the parser, It is a ParsedQuery struct that holds all the possible values within the valid query scope.
+After parsing the query we will get this struct which we will use in further execution.

 ```go
 type ParsedQuery struct {